lyramer/navigator/README.md

 ## Hints

-The config.json file will probably come quite in handy.
+The mapConfig.js file will probably come quite in handy.
+(I had to change this from the basemap's config.json due to needing to import the proj4 library in order to create the layer definitions properly).

-I've put in the bones for you to throw in a Vector layer or a Raster layer; their types according to MapLayer would be "Vector" and "Raster" respectively, and their sources should be digested through the DataSources components (for example, using toVector to digest your geojson feature or featurecollection into an OL-friendly format).
-There is an example of using an alternate WMTS server rather than osm [on my Navigator project](https://github.com/lyramer/navigator).

 ## Available Scripts